 William Miller wrote of the ridicule his followers endured:

 Some are tauntingly enquiring, ‘Have you not gone up?’
 Even little children in the streets are shouting continually to passersby, ‘Have you a ticket to go up?’

 After the disappointment, William Miller himself continued to lecture, though his popularity waned.
 Segments of his following sought other faiths, including the Shakers and the Quakers.
 He laid no claim to churches that were once Millerite, but had been scavenged and occupied by other faiths.

-This story about William Miller was updated in 2019.
+This story about William Miller last updated in 2022.

 Image: Camden Hills State Park By Dudesleeper at English Wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6380561

 […] was hardly the only religious leader to predict the end of the world, which many tied to the coming coming new century.
 He and his followers practiced various scenarios […]